-Koh Phi Phi Islands Tourist Information – Almost everyone refers to Phi Phi as a single island; however we are actually talking about an archipelago of many small islands that lie between Phuket and Krabi at the lower part of Pang Nga Bay.
+Koh Phi Phi Islands Tourist Information – Almost everyone refers to Phi Phi as a single island; however we are actually talking about an archipelago of 7 islands that lies between Phuket Island and Krabi at the lower part of Pang Nga Bay.

-The biggest of them is Phi Phi Don; this is the Phi Phi Island everyone thinks of.
-The only village of the archipelago is built here and over the years developed from a small fishing village to a small town with large offers of accommodation, some shopping, restaurants and pubs.
+The biggest of them is Phi Phi Don Island.
+The only village of the archipelago is built here and over the years developed from a small fishing village to a small town with large offers of accommodation, some shopping, restaurants & pubs.

 Getting around Phi Phi Islands

 How to Get There and Getting Around Phi Phi Islands

 How to Get to Phi Phi Island?
 The most common way to reach Phi Phi is by boat.
 Ferries such as the Phi Phi Cruiser connect daily and regularly Phi Phi Don with Phuket, Krabi and Koh Lanta.
 The journey to cover the 50 KM between Phuket and Phi Phi takes about 1-2 hours depending on the service you book.
 Krabi is a bit closer, 40 Km between Ao Nang and Phi Phi, so it is faster to travel between the two places.
 Koh Lanta is just one hour and 30 minutes south.